andersevenrud/mycardashpoc/README.md

 Designed to run on a Raspberry Pi 3 with a 7" touch screen.

-But can technically run on anything.
+But can technically run on anything with Docker.

 ## Development